 |Total Carbohydrate 57g||21%|

 |Dietary Fiber 5g||17%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Although a variety of mushrooms are available at grocery stores year-round, mushroom season in Japan is still regaled as a highlight of fall.
+Although a variety of mushrooms are available at grocery stores year-round, the mushroom season in Japan is still regaled as a highlight of fall.
 To commemorate the fall season, try incorporating a mix of Asian mushrooms into a seasoned rice dish for your next Japanese meal.

 This particular kinoko gohan recipe is seasoned with a mixture of dashi, soy sauce, mirin, and sake.
-For this recipe, recommended mushrooms include shiitake, shimeji and maitake (hen of the wood) or hiratake (oyster mushrooms), all of which are aromatic.
+For this recipe, recommended mushrooms include shiitake, shimeji, and maitake (hen of the wood) or hiratake (oyster mushrooms), all of which are aromatic.
 When the rice is steamed together with the seasonings and mushrooms, the rice imparts a mild mushroom flavor and aroma.
 It’s a delicate, yet wonderful autumn side dish.

 - Substitute katsuo (bonito fish) dashi with konbu (kelp) dashi for a vegan rice dish.